The process of combining multiple accounts into a single account during the transition to Office 365.

 An organization's administrative point of contact, responsible for assigning staff time to the Office 365 transition.
 Communicates with the Office 365 Team and their organization's leadership.

-In Office 365, an alternate address is any email address associated with your account that is not your primary address.
+In Microsoft 365, an alternate address is any email address associated with a NetID@wisc.edu or service account (email@example.com).
 Any NetID or Service account may have any number of email addresses associated with it.
 These email addresses includes, but is not limited to, previous alias/alternates accounts and/or user/role/service accounts that have been consolidated with the NetID.
 A message destined to any of the alternate addresses will be delivered to the main address on the account (NetID@wisc.edu or firstname.lastname@example.org).

 Also known as a vacation message or an out of office message.
 Automatic reply is a rule that can be set in your Office 365 account that will automatically reply to incoming emails with a preset response for a preset amount of time.

 Is a feature in Outlook and Outlook on the web that allows you to assign a keyword or phrase (and color) to help you keep track of items/events.
 Using this feature you can easily find, sort, filter, or group different items/events that are located across your different folders/calendars.

 Services made available to users on demand via the Internet from a cloud computing provider's servers as opposed to being provided from a company's own on-premises servers.
 Cloud services are designed to provide easy, scalable access to applications, resources and services, and are fully managed by a cloud services provider.

 Collaboration Space is a type of notebook in Office 365's Class Notebook app.
 It is a notebook for all students and the teacher in the class to share, organize, and collaborate.

 Contacts are like electronic cards that store a person's information.
 A contact can be as basic as a name and email address, or include more information like a street address, multiple phone numbers, and a photo.